Émilie Gamelin: Early life

 She was born Marie-Émilie-Eugène Tavernier (also known as Amélie) on 19 February 1800 in Montreal, the youngest of the 15 children of Antoine Tavernier and Marie-Josephe Maurice.
 Nine of her siblings died before reaching adulthood.
 Gamelin's mother died in 1804 when Gamelin was aged 4 and her father died in 1814 when Gamelin was aged 14.
 Consequently, Gamelin was raised by her aunt Marie-Anne Tavernier and her husband Joseph Perrault, to whose care Gamelin's mother had entrusted Émilie prior to her death.
 Gamelin shared the Perrault household with her aunt and uncle and their four children.

 From 1814 to 1815, Gamelin boarded at the school run by the Sisters of the Congregation of Notre Dame, before returning to the Perrault household.
 In 1818 Gamelin moved to the house of her brother François, whose wife had recently died, to care for him.
 When she returned to the Perrault household in 1819, her aunt, now old and infirm, put Émilie under the care of her daughter Agathe (born 1787), who became a third mother to her.

 At the age of 19, while caring for her aunt, Gamelin spent time as a debutante in Montreal fashionable society and was frequently seen at the social events of the city.
-Between 1820 and 1822 Gamelin spent two stretches residing with one of her cousins, Julie Perrault, in Quebec city, ending in 1822 when Gamelin's aunt, Marie-Anne, died, resulting in Gamelin and her cousin Agathe Perrault moving together into a house in Montreal West.
+Between 1820 and 1822 Gamelin spent two stretches residing with one of her cousins, Julie Perrault, in Quebec City, ending in 1822 when Gamelin's aunt, Marie-Anne, died, resulting in Gamelin and her cousin Agathe Perrault moving together into a house in Montreal West.
 In a letter to Agathe dated 18 June 1822, Gamelin wrote that she felt "a strong vocation [...] for the convent. [...]
 I renounce for ever the young dandies and also the [vanities of this] world; I shall become a religious some time in the autumn."

-Despite her interest in consecrated life, on 4 June 1823 Marie-Émilie married Jean-Baptiste Gamelin, a fifty-year-old bachelor of Montreal who made a living dealing in apples.
+Despite her interest in consecrated life, on 4 June 1823, Marie-Émilie' who was 23 at the time, married Jean-Baptiste Gamelin, a fifty-year-old bachelor of Montreal who made a living dealing in apples.
 The marriage lasted four years ending with Jean-Baptiste's death on 1 October 1827.
 Gamelin had three children by the marriage: two died shortly after birth and the third died within a year of her husband.